 Peter Zemmer, “Giatl” – A Unique Pinot Grigio Riserva

 Heading north on the A22 (Autostrada del Brennero), you’ll arrive in the Alto Adige (Südtirol) region of NE Italy.
 In this southernmost part, fruit trees and vines flank the motorway.
 Here lies the pretty and tranquil village of Cortina ssdv, or Cortina sulla Strada del Vino.
 It’s the smallest village on the Alto Adige wine tourism route, which comprises 150km of small roads linking sixteen wine villages.
-Cortina ssdv is in the centre of the Adige valley, on the flood plain near the river, surrounded by a sea of orchards and vineyards.
+Cortina ssdv is in the Adige valley’s centre, on the flood plain near the river, surrounded by a sea of orchards and vineyards.
 It maintains a local tradition of “house vines”, which decorate the façades of many properties.
-These commemorate the birth of the first child or when a farm passes to the next generation, or there’s new construction.
+These commemorate the first child’s birth or when a farm passes to the next generation.
 Welcome to the home of Cantina Peter Zemmer.

 Cantina Peter Zemmer

 As is usual in these parts, there are many grape varieties grown by Zemmer, and most become varietal wines, with a total of 19 wines in the range.
-In red, there’s the local Schiava and Lagrein plus Pinot Noir, Cabernet Sauvignon, and Merlot.
+There’s the local Schiava and Lagrein plus Pinot Noir, Cabernet Sauvignon, and Merlot in red.
 Meanwhile, in white, there’s Riesling, Gewürztraminer, Pinot Bianco, Chardonnay, Müller-Thurgau, Sauvignon Blanc, and Pinot Grigio.

 Peter Zemmer’s winegrowing philosophy is about making authentic terroir-based wines with low intervention.
 Meanwhile, the winery is entirely solar-powered.

 Pinot Grigio is, in purely commercial terms, one of Italy’s greatest success stories.
 Its rise in global popularity means there are now huge volumes.
 In 1990 there was only 3,413 ha of it grown in Italy.
-Currently, there are has 24,500 hectares, which represents 40% of global plantings, with 300 million bottles made each year.
+There are currently 24,500 hectares, which represents 40% of global plantings, with 300 million bottles made each year.
 The UK alone consumes 28% of this production, some 85 million bottles worth £300 million.

 And herein lies Pinot Grigio’s problem; the wines now have a poor quality reputation, sadly often deserved.
 Industrial agriculture maximises volumes and focuses on low cost.
-It means massive overcropping, planting on sites better suited to other varieties, poor grape quality, rapid production and sale in bulk.
+It means massive overcropping, planting on sites better suited to other varieties, poor grape quality, rapid production, and bulk sales.
 Too often, the resultant Pinot Grigio style mostly tastes of nothing at all.
 Its destiny is to be inoffensive at best.

 Hence there are those dismissive of Pinot Grigio as an entire category.
 Yet in the hands of a dedicated producer, planted in the right place with restricted low yields, great wine is achievable.